dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 #5 Mrazek      Petr            39 DET, PHI
 #6 Niemi       Antti           24 PIT, FLA, MTL
 ```
 So no duplicates.
 Teams can hold more than one team in the field with a comma, as opposed to only showing the last team the goalie played for in 2018.
+So look like true shared starters.

 ### 1.2.
 Distribution of Heights

 Heights of NHL goalies are rediculous these days!
 This picture by [falsegrit](https://imgur.com/gallery/ioisQV9) shows retired NHL goalie Darren Pang 5'5'' in full gear interviewing Ben Bishop 6'7'' who currently plays for the Dallas Stars.
 ![bishop_pang](/images/bishop_pang.jpg)

 To be fair, Pang is the second shortest NHL netminder ever, while Bishop is the tallest.
-But could Pang play today?
+But would Pang be the shrtest by a lot today?

 ```r
 goalies %>%